bleskomat/bleskomat-bills-firmware/README.md

 ```
 For more information about what this is doing, see "2.3 Linux installation" in the Innovative Technology Customer Software Guide.

 Enable the __USB controller__.
-Select "USB 1.1".
-Add new USB filter and select "FTDI USB <-> Serial [0400]".
+Select "USB 3.0".
+Add a new USB filter and select "FTDI USB <-> Serial [0400]" from the list.

 Add a __shared folder__ to the virtual machine.
 We will use this folder to provide required files to the virtual machine (like device drivers).
 Mark the shared folder as "read-only".

 Download VirtualBox Guest Additions.
 You will need to find your VirtualBox's version folder [here](https://download.virtualbox.org/virtualbox).
 Check your VirtualBox version from the "Help" -> "About VirtualBox" menu.
-It is an .iso image file that you will mount as a optical disk in the Windows virtual machine.
+It is an .iso image file that you will mount as an optical disk in the Windows virtual machine.

 Start the virtual machine.
 The guest OS will capture your mouse cursor.
 To release the cursor back to the host OS, press the right CTRL key.
 Open the VirtualBox Guest Additions disk.
 Run the 64bit exe file.
 Follow the installation instructions.
 After complete, restart the VM.